jodabike/jodabike.github.io/resources/people.md

 Nicholas Gault cycled from Alaska to Ushuaia in 2015 and we also followed his bike prints a lot.

 ##### [spinningsouth.com](http://www.spinningsouth.com)
-Names are cycling from Alaska to Ushuaia as well at the moment.
-Their are some hundreds of kilometers ahead of us and we often get good up-to-date infos for our upcoming destinations.
+Frank and Jacinita were cycling from Alaska to Ushuaia.
+They were some hundreds of kilometers ahead of us and we often got good up-to-date infos for our upcoming destinations.

 ## Cyclists and other travelers we met on our way